skar-software/DuckDB-Go-Lambda/README.md

 # Go-DuckDB-Lambda
 this repository contains examples to successfully compile a golang binary to run on a AWS lambda

-- main.go has a simple duckdb program where duckdb is run in memory mode and reads data from a csv file in a Cloudflare R2 Bucket (similar to S3, specific bucket name redacted)
+- main.go has a simple duckdb program where duckdb is run in memory mode and reads data from a csv file thats present in this repository (`student-data.csv`)
 - since duckdb uses C++, the go-duckdb lib requires CGO (via which we can call C Code from Golang)
 - hence we need to have CSGO_ENABLED=true (Envirnoment Variable)
 - but when we build from our host machine (in my case ubuntu 22.04) the binary will reference a perticular version of GLIBC (OS Level dep) where as when we try to run that binary in AWS Lambda where AWS Linux 2023 is used it has a different version of GLIBC hence we will get an error stating that this perticular version of GLIBC is not found